mspnp/aks-baseline/README.md

 **This architecture is infrastructure focused**, more so than on workload.
 It concentrates on the AKS cluster itself, including concerns with identity, post-deployment configuration, secret management, and network topologies.

-The implementation presented here is the _minimum recommended baseline for most AKS clusters_.
-This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.
-This architecture should be considered your starting point for pre-production and production stages.
+The implementation presented here is the *minimum recommended baseline for most AKS clusters*.
+This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multiregional growth, and keep the in-cluster traffic secure as well.
+This architecture should be considered your starting point for preproduction and production stages.

 The material here is relatively dense.
 We strongly encourage you to dedicate time to walk through these instructions, with a mind to learning.
 Therefore, we do NOT provide any "one click" deployment here.
 To understand the relationship between the deployed resources, we suggest that you consult the [detailed architecture overview](/networking/aks-baseline_details.drawio.svg) while exploring your deployment.
 Once you've understood the components involved and identified the shared responsibilities between your team and your great organization, it is encouraged that you build suitable, auditable deployment processes around your final infrastructure.

-Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
+Throughout the reference implementation, you will see reference to *Contoso Bicycle*.
 They are a fictional small and fast-growing startup that provides online web services to its clientele on the west coast of North America.
-They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.
+They have no on-premises datacenters and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.
 You can read more about [their requirements and their IT team composition](./contoso-bicycle/README.md).
-This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.
+This narrative provides grounding for some implementation details, naming conventions, and so on.
+You should adapt as you see fit.

 Finally, this implementation uses the [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
 This workload is purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.